wanyonyiwill/wanyonyiwill/README.md

 - 👋 Hi, I’m @wanyonyiwill
-- 👀 I’m interested in ...in web development using python
+- 👀 I’m interested in ...in learning more AI
-- 🌱 I’m currently learning ...programming building block, I am a beginner in the course
+- 🌱 I’m currently learning ...AI I am currently with Hackathon, I am a beginner in the course
-- 💞️ I’m looking to collaborate on ...Web Development and Cyber Security
+- 💞️ I’m looking to collaborate on ...AI
-- 📫 How to reach me ...+254113176408, williamfred0070@gmail.com
+- 📫 How to reach me ...+254717377488, williamfred0070@gmail.com

 <!---
 wanyonyiwill/wanyonyiwill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.